boiling mud story continued from John’s Rainbeaus Profile

 It was a beautiful day and the park was empty.
 I headed up a little trail next to a stream of crystal pure boiling water.
 Soon I ran into a small clearing with a small mud burp in the middle.
 I was photographing a lot of circular forms in a square format with my Hasselblad in those days, and a picture was irresistible.
 It appeared dormant and still.
 I figured if it were to erupt, I could get out of the way quickly and in all probability it would not erupt.

-As I sat there trying to access my situation, I realized that my biggest danger was the shock creeping in, as it was beginning to stun me – I needed to keep my mind focused.
-I made it onto a rock and carefully took my hiking boots and pants off.
+As I sat there trying to assess my situation, I realized that my biggest danger was the shock creeping in, as it was beginning to stun me – I needed to keep my mind focused.
+I made it onto a rock and carefully took my hiking boots and shorts off.
 The mud was thick and tended to cling like burning honey, some continuing to burn.

 The doctors told me they wanted me to stay for a full week, but I was not about to spend the rest of my New Zealand adventure in a hospital.
 They couldn’t keep me, but gave me crutches and made me promise to stop into a hospital each day to have the dressings changed.
 I needed the crutches to walk and it was difficult getting in and out of the car, but I was able to wear my Berkenstocks loosely and carefully manage to drive.
 After a number of daily hospital visits, I knew enough to change my own dressings and continued on my journey.